Kubernetes Installation

 image:

-repository: "yourprivateregistry.com/r-session-complete"
+repository: "yourprivateregistry.com/workbench-session"

 As shown above, Setting the session image in the values.yaml